-As well, in Wordsmith you can also open Distiller and load keyword projects:
+As well, in Wordsmith you can also open Distiller and Add Keywords From Distiller.

 That opens a window within Wordsmith, where you can select Distiller projects and load them.

-In Wordsmith, you can also click to manually add Keywords:
+In Wordsmith, you can also click to manually add Keywords under Statistics:

 This allows you to put your cursor in the keyword list and add/remove keywords manually.

 Once you have your target keywords list, whether from Distiller, Keyword Scout or manually entered, you can use that to craft your own listing.

 Wordsmith exists to help you refine your listing to maximum effectiveness.
 It's the final part of your listing optimization, where you compare the target keywords you found in Keyword Scout and Distiller to your existing listing and use them to make it better.

 For your list of keywords you have a wealth of data.
 The columns for Keyword Statistics include important data for each keyword in the list:

 Search Frequency Rank (SFR): Search frequency rank is the numeric rank of a specific search term’s popularity when compared to all other search terms during a given time period.

 Title: How many times the keyword appears in your Title.